rtagliaviaz/rtagliaviaz/README.md

 - 👋 Hello there, my name is Robert Tagliavia, i'm a Full Stack Developer
 - 👀 I’m interested in web development and video games development, i'm always learning new things
+  - Currently learning:
+    - Rails
-- 📫 How to reach me? email:
+- 📫 How to reach me?
   email: rtagliavia.pp@gmail.com

 <!---